germanova/dynamic_asset_allocation_and_diversification/README.md

 # Dynamic Asset Allocation and Diversification Techniques

 This project explores various methods for managing and optimizing asset portfolios using Python.
-The code and examples provided implement dynamic asset allocation and portfolio diversification strategies.
+The code and examples implement dynamic asset allocation, portfolio diversification strategies, and exit orders for risk management.

 ## Structure